AntonioCCosta/markov_worm/README.md

 Costa AC, Ahamed T, Jordan D, Stephens GJ (2024) "A Markovian dynamics for *C. elegans* behavior across scales" [PNAS](https://www.pnas.org/doi/10.1073/pnas.2318805121)

 This model is able to predict worm foraging behavior across scales, from sub-second posture movements to minutes long search strategies, bridging from posture to path through a combination of delay embedding, Markov modelling and resistive force theory.
+For a detailed tutorial of the modelling approach, [check this github repository](https://github.com/AntonioCCosta/maximally_predictive_states/) that runs through every step of the analysis on two different model time series.

-See example [reconstruction of path from posture](https://antonioccosta.github.io/download/combined_traj.mp4), and a [comparison between simulations and data](https://antonioccosta.github.io/download/postures_sim_vs_data.mp4).
+Also, check out an example [reconstruction of path from posture](https://antonioccosta.github.io/download/combined_traj.mp4), and a [comparison between postural simulations and data](https://antonioccosta.github.io/download/postures_sim_vs_data.mp4).

 To run the scripts and jupyter notebooks to reproduce the figures, you'll need to [download the dataset at https://doi.org/10.34740/kaggle/ds/3882219](https://doi.org/10.34740/kaggle/ds/3882219), and update the paths to the ./utils folder and the data folders.